-You can send attributes about your users to Hotjar and use these to target On-site Surveys based on predefined conditions.
+With the User Attributes feature, you can send attributes about your users to Hotjar and use those attributes to target on-site Surveys and Feedback widgets based on predefined conditions.
 For example, you could tell Hotjar exactly when somebody signed up for your service, what industry they work in, or what their total customer lifetime value is.

-If you haven't yet set up User Attributes for a site now, check out our 4 step guide to setting up User Attributes.
+If you haven't yet set up User Attributes for a site now, check out our How to Set Up User Attributes article.

-User Attributes values do not appear in Survey or Incoming Feedback responses.
+Can I see User Attributes in my Survey or Feedback responses?

-Targeting On-site Surveys and Incoming Feedback with User Attributes
+- Targeting On-site Surveys and Feedback widgets with User Attributes

 If you're not sure how the following guides can help:

-Select the User Attribute condition you want to trigger the widget on.
+Select the attribute condition you want to trigger the widget on.

 This allows you to be more specific about what user attributes the widget can trigger on.
-For example, you could select "all users who signed up less than 7 days ago".
+For example, you could select "all users who became a customer less than 7 days ago".

 Once you have selected the correct condition, click Apply.
 After you've finished creating/editing the Survey or Feedback widget, it will only appear for users who match the conditions set with your User Attributes filters.